 When you take a look at the figures across all industries, yes, the numbers appear significant.
 It should be acknowledged that the data across Great Britain should be considered in the context of the working population (around 34 million people!).
-Even so, when talk about 1.4 million work-related ill health cases, it’s easy to understand the magnitude of impact on the economy.
+Even so, when talk about 1.6 million work-related ill health cases, it’s easy to understand the magnitude of impact on the economy.

-There were slightly less RIDDOR reportable, non-fatal injuries (69,208) compared to 2017/18 (71,062).
-However, there were slightly more fatalities (147) compared to the previous twelve months (144).
+There were significantly less RIDDOR reportable, non-fatal injuries (51,211) compared to 2019/2020 (65,427), a >20% increase.
+However, there were considerably more fatalities (142) compared to the previous twelve months (111), a >25% increase.

-You can check out some of the ‘Key Facts’ in the following image (extracted the HSE Statistics report).
+It’s important to know that these figures are very high-level and do not take into account important variables, such as number of hours worked.
+You can check out some of the ‘Key Facts’ in the following image (extracted the HSE Statistics 2021 report).

-Source: Health and Safety Executive, 2019
+Source: Health and Safety Executive, 2020/2021

 The detail within each sector report can be used to help you prioritise preventative actions for your business.
 The HSE are pushing businesses to focus on significant risk, and these statistics may help to show the long-term risk profiles for businesses similar to your own.